accorvin/backlog-ballot/README.md

     Specify the necessary openshift parameters for your deployment.
 An example can be found in `open.paas.params.env`

+  * Modify `frontend/src/environments/environment.prod.ts` so that the
+    `api` variable points to `${BACKEND_ROUTE}/api/`.
+This shouldn't be necessary, as the value should get taken from the templated configmap, but I wasn't able to get this working correctly.

   * Apply the template
     ```
     oc process backlog-ballot-template --param-file=$PARAM_FILE | oc apply -f -